-Some large hatches in the cockpit sole and deck are secured with special flush mounted, twist lock latches with handles that store flush in the latch in the open or latched position.
-There is a large red dot in some handles that indicate that the latch is in the open position and the hatch is not secure.
+Some large hatches in the cockpit sole and deck are secured with flush mounted, twist lock latches with handles that store flush to the hatch in the latched position.
 Always make sure that all hatches are closed with the latches in the secured position before operating the boat above idle speed.